c-toolbox/C-Play/docs/guides/remote/api.md

     Purpose:  Ask C-play to rewind current media to start position.
     Returns:  "Rewind"

+    Endpoint: /auto_play
+    Purpose:  Enable or disables the use of auto play in the playlist.
+    Params:   Optional to supply a "on=1" or "on=0" to enable or disable the auto play feature.
+    Returns:  When "on=" is added, a message indiciating success or an error.
+Otherwise returns 0 if auto play is disabled and 1 if it's enabled.

 ### Handle volume level and image visibility

     Endpoint: /volume